laughingstar101/API-button/README.md

-# A simple project that use some APIs
+# A simple project that uses some APIs

 Github Pages link:
 https://laughingstar101.github.io/API-button/